Click to Skip Ahead

 Clinical Signs Your Dog Has Eaten a Sock

-Whether you saw your dog eat a sock or you just noticed there are some socks missing from the laundry pile, or even if you have no idea that your dog may have eaten anything, but they do have a tendency to scavenge, there are some telltale signs you can look out for.
+Whether you saw your dog eat a sock or you just noticed some socks are missing from the laundry pile, or even if you have no idea that your dog may have eaten anything, but they do have a tendency to scavenge, there are some telltale signs you can look out for.

 Some dogs may attempt to vomit up the socks, and many are successful.
 Some dogs may try to be sick and continue to retch unproductively.
 Dogs with a blockage may be unable to keep anything down.
 This does depend on where the blockage is, some dogs will not even be able to keep water down.